-If you would like to join the clinic, please contact my clinic coordinator at 647.295.5565 or email@example.com.
+Unfortunately we are not accepting new patients for Addiction Medicine care at this time.
+If you are a previous patient, please contact the clinic and we might be able to accommodate you.
+Please contact the clinic for details, at 647.295.5565 or firstname.lastname@example.org.
 Please do not include any personal medical information in your voicemail or email.
 She will get back to you by phone to discuss your situation and set up an appointment with me.

 If you would rather use your cellphone, you need to download 1 app prior to being able to see me: Pexip Infinity Connect.

 Once you are set up, you will receive an invitation for a virtual visit.
 The instructions will be on the email, but if you have difficulty, please call my assistants, and they can help you resolve most issues.

 Please READ THE CONSENT form prior to starting your visit.
 We will discuss this online at the beginning of your first session, but it would be great if you could read it prior to that.
 If you do not wish to proceed, please give us a call.

 I hope you and those you care about are keeping safe in these times of COVID19.
 I look forward to seeing you online, and helping you achieve your goals regarding addictions and associated healthcare issues.

 Please call us before coming in if you are a patient here and you think you might have COVID19.

 IMPORTANT: Who Should Go to Their Nearest Emergency Department

 People who have symptoms of upper respiratory tract infection (cough, sore throat, headache, muscle aches, fatigue, runny nose, and joint aches, and may also include nausea, diarrhea and stomach pains) and any of the following more severe symptoms: